RinesaBislimi/BankSystem-/README.md

 # Bank System Spring Boot Console Application

 This is a simple console application developed in Java using Spring Boot for managing a bank system.
 It allows users to:
--create banks,
+- create banks
--accounts,
+- accounts,
--perform transactions,
+- perform transactions,
--withdrawals,
+- withdrawals,
--deposits,
+- deposits,
--view account transactions and more.
+- view account transactions and more.

 ## Getting Started
 To run this application, you need to have the following software installed on your machine: